nielsr98/resume/README.md

 # resume
 Hi!
-Here you can find a pdf of my resume.
+Here you can find my resume as pdf and pages documents.